Health & Wellness

 UNH Health & Wellness provides comprehensive, student-focused, primary medical care through a team approach.
 The clinical staff consists of board-certified physicians, nurse practitioners, nurses, and medical assistants who are committed to prevention and holistic care.
 Primary medical care is provided for a large variety of common concerns.
 Examples include respiratory illnesses (including asthma), infections, injuries, skin concerns, digestive disorders, and mental health.
 Sexual/reproductive health services include family planning/contraceptive services, cervical cancer (Pap smears) screening/prevention, testing and treatment for sexually transmitted infections, pregnancy testing and counseling, limited sexual assault services, and more.
 Health resource nurses provide chronic illness support, and assist with problems arising from hospitalization, health leave of absence, and subsequent return to campus.

 Other services include allergy/immunization services and travel health consultation.
 Students may speak by telephone with a health resource nurse for advice at any time, and after-hours nurse consultation is available when UNH Health & Wellness is closed.
-On-site clinical support services include laboratory, radiology, and pharmacy.
+On-site clinical support services include laboratory services, radiology, and pharmacy.
 Not all services are available during the summer or breaks.
 Read more about medical services.

 Health Leave of Absence